2015–16 NAHL season

 The 2015–16 NAHL season was the 32nd season of the North American Hockey League.
 The regular season ran from September 2015 to April 2016 with a 60-game schedule for each team.
-The Fairbanks Ice Dogs won the regular season championship and went on to defeat the Wichita Falls Wildcats 2–0 in the championship game to captured the Robertson Cup.
+The Fairbanks Ice Dogs won the regular season championship and went on to defeat the Wichita Falls Wildcats 2–0 in the championship game to capture the Robertson Cup.